The New Deadwardians: Plot

 The comic follows Chief Inspector George Suttle as he attempts to solve crimes in a post-Victorian England where the upper classes are composed of vampires and the lower class of zombies and humans.
 As Suttle tries to get to the bottom of an upper-class citizen's murder, he discovers that there's more to this murder than meets the eye.

 Themes

 Common themes in The New Deadwardians involve class relations as well as the women's rights movement as seen by suffragettes fighting for the right to become vampires on their own terms.

 Reception

 Reception for The New Deadwardians has been overwhelmingly positive, with Comic Book Resources calling it "inventive" and "unique".
-The New Jersey On-Line and Shock Till You Drop praised the story line, with Shock Till You Drop writing that "with an end date in sight it only makes me more impatient for the next issue because I want to see what happens next".
+The New Jersey On-Line and Shock Till You Drop praised the storyline, with the latter writing that "with an end date in sight it only makes me more impatient for the next issue because I want to see what happens next".

-Crave Online commented that the series was "worth a look", but that while the artwork was bright and clean the characters' heads were occasionally misshapen.
+CraveOnline commented that the series was "worth a look", but that while the artwork was bright and clean the characters' heads were occasionally misshapen.